lambdaclass/concrete/ROADMAP.md

 the compiler architecture is finished.

-**Judgment-module contract.** `IntArith`, `TypeJudgment`, `CapabilityJudgment`, and `CopyJudgment` / `InstantiationJudgment` are not ordinary helper modules.
+**Judgment-module contract.** `IntArith`, `TypeJudgment`, `CapabilityJudgment`, `CopyJudgment` / `InstantiationJudgment`, and the new `OwnershipJudgment` / `ValueFlowJudgment` are not ordinary helper modules.
 They are the pipeline's named semantic decision points.
 Every judgment module must be pure and deterministic, return a decision record rather than a bare `Bool`/`Ty`/`CapSet`, be the only implementation of that decision, feed diagnostics/reports/audit rows from the same record, name the